johnpapa/angular-styleguide/README.md

   - Use short durations for animations.
 I generally start with 300ms and adjust until appropriate.

-    *Why?*: Long animations can have the reverse affect on User Experience and perceived performance by giving the appearance of a slow application.
+    *Why?*: Long animations can have the reverse effect on User Experience and perceived performance by giving the appearance of a slow application.

 ### animate.css
 ###### [Style [Y212](#style-y212)]